 - Dr. Esmaeil Jorjani (visiting scholar – 2015 to 2016)

 - Chengqian (Charles) Wu (MITACS undergraduate research assistant from Central South University, China, summer 2016).

 - Ian Bergeron (NSERC USRA summer research student, summer 2016)

 - Vincent El Ghoubarira (Visiting undergraduate student from the American University of Beirut, summer 2016).

 - Dr. Min Tian (Post-doctoral Research Assistant) – Current Position: Fire Assay Specialist at Kingston Process Metallurgy (KPM).

 - Matt Hepburn (Undergraduate Research Assistant 2015-2016)

-- Raquel F. Tiago (MITACS undergraduate student from Brazil) – Current Position: 4th year undergrad student.
+- Raquel F. Tiago (MITACS undergraduate student from Brazil) – Current Position: 4th-year undergrad student.

-- Caitlyn McKinley (NSERC USR Undergraduate Research Assistant 2014-2015) – Current Position: MSc student at in our group.
+- Caitlyn McKinley (NSERC USR Undergraduate Research Assistant 2014-2015) – Current Position: MSc student in our group.